 The Zoom H6 Handy Handheld Recorder allows six simultaneous input signals to be recorded at once.
 This user-friendly recorder also has two swappable stereo microphone capsules and six mic/line inputs.

-The H6 is quipped with four XLR-1/4″ combo inputs, as well as a 3.5mm stereo mini-jack input.
+The H6 is equipped with four XLR-1/4″ combo inputs, as well as a 3.5mm stereo mini-jack input.
 It can accommodate condenser microphones, +4dB balanced line-level sources as well as signals from unbalanced instruments.

 The H6 is also capable of 6-channel recording at up to 24-bit/96 kHz resolution.